 Philodendron Gloriosum Propagation Methods

-Propagating gloriosum Philodendron is very easy and can be easily performed even by a beginner on gardening.
+Propagating Philodendron gloriosum is easy and can be performed by a beginner in gardening.

-The easiest and quickest method for propagating gloriosum is rhizome cutting.
+And the easiest and quickest method for propagating Gloriosum is rhizome cutting.
 Besides, it can also be propagated by seeds as well.

 Propagation Via Rhizome Cutting

-- Let the rhizome stay in the air for a couple of hours to help develop a callus on the cut part.
+- Let the rhizome stay in the air for a couple of hours to help develop a callous on the cut part.

-- Using cinnamon on the cut part works as a disinfectant that helps heal the wound.
+- Use Cinnamon on the cut part as a disinfectant that helps to heal the wound.

 - Open the bag or lid once a day to allow fresh air circulation.

-- Now plant the rhizome to a fresh well-draining potting mix.
+Now plant the rhizome in a fresh well-draining potting mix.